lukelarsen/assemble.css/README.md

 * Place the images directory in your public directory
 * Remove style.scss from the stylesheets directory.
 It isn't needed when using Meteor.

+NOTE: When you run your app for the first time with Assemble.css it might throw an error saying a file it tried to import wasn't found.
+Just exit out and run meteor a second time and it will compile just fine.

 All done.

 ##Usage